NFL ODDS Hub

 Prop bets continue to gain in popularity with NFL bettors of all skill levels.

-For years, bettors were left with a few different options if they wanted to bet on the NFL.
+For years, bettors were left with only a few options if they wanted to bet on the NFL.

-Moneyline, spread betting, and totals have been around a long time.
-However new prop bets continue to appear year after year.
+Moneyline, point-spread betting, and totals have been around for a long time.
+However, new prop bets continue to appear year after year.

 Whether you enjoy game props or player props, all regulated online sportsbooks will have a menu of options to satisfy your NFL betting needs.